ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 ### Model diagnostics

 Linear models make certain assumptions, which are worth checking before relying on their results.

 ### Extensions to the linear model

 ### Implementations

+Thanks to its roots as a statistical programming language, R has particularly strong support of linear models, with `stats::lm()` normally built as part of a core installation.

 ### References